+What’s the Importance of Fiber?
 When you hear the term “essential nutrients,” what comes to mind?
 Maybe it’s vitamins and minerals, like vitamin D and calcium.
-Or maybe you think of key nutrients like good fats, such as omega-3s, or complete proteins our bodies use to build muscles.
-But did you consider fiber?
+Maybe you think of key nutrients like good fats, such as omega-3s, or complete proteins our bodies use to build muscles.
+But did you consider the importance of fiber?
 That’s right, fiber is a key nutrient!
 Let’s review what fiber is, how it’s helpful for health, and how much children need.
 We’ll also talk about fiber for children with food allergies and related conditions.

 Many different compounds qualify as fiber.
 Here are some fiber terms: